 But you see, when it says that he’s up there and his glory is above the heavens, it’s not talking in spatial terms.
 It’s not that he is up there and away from us; it is that he is beyond us in his greatness.
 He’s beyond us in his greatness.
 And this is revealed to us in a number of ways throughout this poem.

 First of all, in relationship to creation itself: “Who has measured the waters in the hollow of his hand …?”
 We don’t need to do much with this.
 We don’t need to spend long on it, because we’ve already sung about it.
 In fact, one of our songs was essentially this text.
 And what Isaiah is pointing out is that what is massive to us is manageable to God.
-I was just looking at… Yesterday, in our elders’ meeting, we were hearing from Andrew James and thinking about the work that is being done down there, wonderfully, in Uruguay.
+I was just looking at… Yesterday, in our elders’ meeting, we were thinking about the work that is being done down there, wonderfully, in Uruguay.
 And in order to help us with that, we were given a photograph of South America.
 And as I looked at the scale of it and tried to imagine going up the scale, I realized, “What a vast distance it is from way down the bottom here up to the top and to Cuba and to the islands and so on.
 And that’s only a tiny piece!”
 And then you go out, and come in my cave, and you’ll find the map of the world.
 It’s vast!
 And we’re not even talking about the solar system here, or galaxies.
 We’re just talking about the Earth itself.
 What is massive to us is manageable to God.

 What we have, actually, is a universe that is dwarfed by the presence of God.
 The universe is dwarfed by the presence of God.
 Look at the pictures.
 There’re pictures.
 He cups his hands, and he holds the waters.
 How much of the earth is water?
 I don’t know.
 It’s a significant amount, I believe.
 And then he takes out a ruler and a compass, and he plots out the heavens.
 And then he takes out the scales, and he weighs the mountains and the hills, and he assesses it all.